-Under forward pumping, when the fiber length is constant (L = 15 m), the core diameter increases, and the power threshold of SRS will be greatly increased.
+When forward pumping is used and the fiber length is constant (L = 15 m), the core diameter increases and the power threshold of SRS is greatly increased.

-In order to reduce the influence of stimulated Raman scattering, the optical fiber with large diameter core can be used.
+To minimize the impact of stimulated Raman scattering, optical fibers with larger core diameters can be used.

 2. Influence of fiber length on output

-By reducing the length of the optical fiber, higher output power can be obtained.
+Reducing the length of the optical fiber can result in higher output power.

 3. Influence of doping concentration on output

-Under forward pumping, with the increase of doping concentration, the threshold pumping power of stimulated Raman scattering decreases, and the maximum output laser power decreases.
+With forward pumping, the threshold pumping power of stimulated Raman scattering decreases as the doping concentration increases, and the maximum output laser power also decreases.

-In the fiber with high doping concentration, the interaction distance between the high-power laser and the fiber is longer, and the stimulated Raman scattering is more likely to occur.
+In fibers with high doping concentration, the interaction distance between the high-power laser and the fiber is longer, increasing the likelihood of stimulated Raman scattering.

 1. What is the internal structure of the fiber laser?

-The pump source is a semiconductor laser, the resonant cavity is composed of a grating beam combiner, and the gain medium is an active fiber.
+The pump source is a semiconductor laser, while the resonant cavity is constructed using a grating beam combiner.
+Finally, the gain medium is an active fiber.

 2. What are the reasons for the high melting point temperature of the internal cavity of the laser?
 How to reduce the temperature?

-There are many reasons for the high melting point temperature of the internal cavity of the laser, which is a very complicated process problem.
+There are several reasons for the high melting point temperature of the internal cavity of a laser, and it is a complex problem to address.

-It may be caused by such factors as fiber matching, welding quality and pump absorption conversion.
+These factors may include fiber matching, welding quality, and pump absorption conversion.

-For this kind of fiber matching, we will generally choose the same type of fiber laser, try to have the same core diameter, and at least the cladding diameter is closer, so as to reduce the welding matching loss.
+To address fiber matching, we typically select the same type of fiber laser with a similar core diameter and at least a closer cladding diameter to reduce welding matching loss.